revolvermann76/revolvermann76.github.io/about.md

 Hallo, my name is __Marc Gerrit Langer__.

 I live in Brandenburg in Germany, near Berlin.

-I am a happy father, tech nerd, feminist, artist and treasure hunter.
+I am a happy father, tech and science nerd, feminist, artist and treasure hunter.

 ## some facts